inrae/GenomAsm4pg/README.md

 ```bash
 sbatch prejob.sh
 ```
 This will create multiple directories to prepare the data for the workflow.
-You will end up with a `bam_files` directory containing all .bam, renamed as the tar filename if your data is named "ccs.bam", and a `fastx_files` directory containing all *fasta.gz* and *fastq.gz*.
+You will end up with a `bam_files` directory containing all *bam* files, renamed as the tar filename if your data was named "ccs.bam", and a `fastx_files` directory containing all *fasta* and *fastq* files.
 The `extract` directory contains all other files that were in the tar ball.
 ```
 workflow_results
 └── 00_raw_data